(You Make Me Feel Like) A Natural Woman: VH1 Divas version

-On April 14, 1998, Celine Dion, Aretha Franklin, Mariah Carey, Shania Twain, Gloria Estefan and Carole King performed the song during the VH1 Divas concert at the Beacon Theatre, New York.
-The six vocalists were recruited by the Viacom-owned, all-music network VH1 to raise money for Save the Music, their education charity.
-Hyped extensively in the press, the event was a ratings winner for VH1 – so successful, in fact, that the network arranged to have the concert released on disc and tape on October 6, 1998.
-At that time "(You Make Me Feel Like) A Natural Woman" (performed by all the divas) was released as a radio single in selected countries.
-It reached number nine on the airplay chart in Belgium (French Wallonia) on January 5, 1999.
+On April 14, 1998, Celine Dion, Aretha Franklin, Mariah Carey, Shania Twain, Gloria Estefan, and Carole King performed the song during the VH1 Divas concert at the Beacon Theatre in New York.
+The six vocalists were recruited by the Viacom-owned music network VH1 to raise money for Save the Music, the channel's education charity.
+Extensively promoted in the press, the event became a ratings success for VH1, leading to the release of the concert on disc and tape on October 6, 1998.
+At that time, "(You Make Me Feel Like) A Natural Woman", performed by all six artists, was issued as a radio single in selected countries.
+It reached number nine on the airplay chart in Belgium's Wallonia on January 5, 1999.